geomob/geomob-website/_posts/2018-01-25-april-25th-geomob-details.markdown

 Many thanks to everyone who joined us on the 23rd of January for our first #geomob of the year.
 I enjoyed the evening very much and hope you did as well.
-A special congratulations to Nina Tumanishvili and Steven Feldman, our first ever joint SplashMaps best speaker winners.
+A special congratulations to [Nina Tumanishvili](https://twitter.com/ninachinoo) and [Steven Feldman](https://twitter.com/StevenFeldman), our first ever joint SplashMaps best speaker winners (see the [full list of all past winners](http://geomobldn.org/past-speakers))!

 ![image](/images/nina-and-steven.jpg){: .center-image }